Politburo of the Workers' Party of Korea: History

-Similar to the Central Committee, the Politburo was dormant during much of Kim Jong-il's rule; however, the 3rd Conference elected new Politburo members.
+Similar to the Central Committee, the Politburo was dormant during much of Kim Jong Il's rule; however, the 3rd Conference elected new Politburo members.
 While many foreign observers believed it would signify a generational shift, it did not; the youngest member was 53 years old, and the average age was 74 (with 12 over age 80).
-The majority of new members were aides to Kim Jong-il or Kim family members.
-Kim Kyong-hui (Kim Jong-il's sister) and Jang Song-thaek (Kim Kyong-hui's husband) were appointed full and candidate member, respectively.
+The majority of new members were aides to Kim Jong Il or Kim family members.
+Kim Kyong-hui (Kim Jong Il's sister) and Jang Song-thaek (Kim Kyong-hui's husband) were appointed full and candidate member, respectively.
 Several of Jang's protégés were elected candidate members, including Ju Sang-song (Minister of People's Security), U Tong-chuk (First Deputy Director of the State Security Department) and Choe Ryong-hae (Secretary for Military Affairs).
-Pak Jong-su (First Deputy Head of the Organization and Guidance Department), a leading facilitator of Kim Jong-un's succession, was appointed a candidate member.
+Pak Jong-su (First Deputy Head of the Organization and Guidance Department), a leading facilitator of Kim Jong Un's succession, was appointed a candidate member.
 Most of the new members were cabinet members, military officials, party secretaries or officials from the security establishment.
 Ten members from the National Defense Commission and three deputy premiers were appointed to the Politbüro.
 Leading economic experts (such as Hong Sok-yong and Tae Jong-su) and foreign experts (such as Kang Sok-ju, Kim Yong-il and Kim Yang-gon) became members.
 At the 4th Conference, one-third of the Politburo was dismissed in unannounced retirements and dismissals.
 Jang Song-thaek, Pak To-chun and Vice Marshal Kim Jong-gak were promoted from candidate to full membership; Hyon Chol-hae, Kim Won-hong and Ri Myong-su, all members of the Central Military Commission, were appointed to full Politburo membership.
 Kwak Pom-gi, O Kuk-ryol, Ro Tu-chol, Ri Pyong-sam and Jo Yon-jun were elected candidate members.

 Role

 Officially, the Politburo is responsible for conducting its activities as well as deciding on important issues between two Central Committee plenums and should meet once a month.
-Its members include important state and military leaders, as the Premier and the vice-chairmen of the State Affairs Commission.
+Its members include important state and military leaders, such as the Premier and the vice-chairmen of the State Affairs Commission as of June 2025.

 The Politburo's inner body is the Presidium (formerly the Standing Committee), elected by the WPK Central Committee, in charge of day-to-day party work.
 It is usually made up of the supreme leader and four other members.
 In practice, the Presidium is the highest body in both the party and the country, and its decisions de facto have the force of law.

 Current membership

-As of 8 September 2022, the Politburo is composed of 15 members and 14 alternate members, with the following line-up.
+As of November 2025, the Politburo is composed of 18 members and 11 alternate members, with the following line-up.